 The treatment is of unacceptable quality, demonstrating critical areas of incompetence in clinical judgment, knowledge or skill of the mechanical and physiological principles of restorative dentistry.
-The treatment plan must be altered and additional care provided, possibly temporization in order to sustain the function of the tooth and the patient's oral health and well-being.
+The tooth must be temporized, or the treatment plan must be altered and additional care provided in order to sustain the function of the tooth and the patient's oral health and well-being.

-In Parts II, III and V, a rating is assigned for each criterion in every procedure by three different examiners evaluating independently.
+A rating is assigned for each criterion in every procedure by three different examiners evaluating independently, except for the Periodontal Examination.
 Based on the level at which a criterion is rated by at least two of the three examiners, points may be awarded to the candidate.
 In any instance that none of the three examiners' ratings are in agreement, the median score is assigned.
 However, if any criterion is assigned a rating of critically deficient by two or more of the examiners, no points are awarded for that procedure, even though other criteria within that procedure may have been rated as satisfactory.
-A description of Parts II, III and V and the number of criteria that are evaluated for the procedures in each of those Parts appears below: